 Examination of political and social developments in the greater Middle East in post-World War II era.
 Survey of governments and domestic political processes of selected countries as well as key issues currently facing the region.
-Alternates with History 245.
 Prerequisite: Political Science 111, History 245, or instructor permission.
+3 Credits.
+Spring.
+D.G.
+Rose